Game engines make awesome video games possible.

 What is a Game Engine?

-A game engine is the architecture that developers use to run the game.
+A game engine is an architecture that developers use to run a game.

 - collision detection